jinwoov/CF-DataStructureAlgorithm/challenges/MergeSort/Blog.md

 ### Definition

-`Merge sort` method is taking the two side of the array and sort it using `Merge` method then at the end array will be merged in sorted manner.
+`Merge sort` method is taking the two side of the array and partial it until left and right has one number each.
+As call stack pop off, it will continually sort until array is fully sorted.

 ---